 In the case of Facebook, spammers will hack into accounts and send spam (like false links, messages, etc.) to their ‘friends’ by disguising themselves as friends or family.

 On Twitter, spammers gain credibility by following verified accounts, and if the owner follows back, that legitimizes the spammer.
 This allows the spammer to send spam as he sees fit.

 Spamming in blogs

 This type of spamming occurs on blog sites (stating the obvious).
 Initially, blog sites had an open nature to comment freely, which led to spamming.
-However, most of the time, the spammer will repeatedly comment on the blogs with a link to their website.
+However, the spammer will often repeatedly comment on the blogs with a link to their website.